Jahia/widen-asset-picker/doc/en/contentDefinition.md

  - wden:docHTMLLink (string) fulltextsearchable=no
 ```

-Those properties are used by views to display pdf node within an HTML5 view or like a link.
+These properties are used by views to display pdf node within an HTML5 view or like a link.

 ### Views
 The module provides 3 views :